AI Use Policy

 Violations may result in the enforcement actions described in the AUP §6, including suspension and termination.

-6. Credits and AI usage
+6. AI usage and your provider plan

 7. Transparency